MicrosoftDocs/ATADocs/ATPDocs/dashboard.md

 To view a comprehensive list of recommendations and select all recommended action links, you need the [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) role.

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
 This helps improve security for your organization.
-Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.
+Global Administrator is a highly privileged role that should be limited to scenarios when you can't use an existing role.

 ## Access the dashboard